lexibank/mixezoqueanvoices/README.md

-# Mixe-Zoque recordings provided by Ana Kondić
+# Mixe-Zoquean Voices

+Mixe-Zoquean Voices presents primary recordings of languages from the Mixe-Zoque language family.

 This dataset is licensed under a CC-BY-NC-4.0 license